PURE COTTON

 We love cotton for its softness and breathability.
-We use it in almost all of our clothing, both as the main fabric and as a substitute for polyester in our labels and zippers.
+It is the foundation of almost all our garments, used both as the main fabric and as a deliberate alternative to polyester in elements such as labels and zippers.
+A natural fibre chosen for comfort, balance and restraint.

 Softness.
-The naturally pleasant feel improves with time and successive washes.
+A naturally pleasant hand feel that evolves with time, becoming softer and more comfortable with repeated wear and successive washes.

 Hypoallergenicity.
-Natural properties make it an ideal choice for sensitive skin or skin prone to allergies.
+Its natural properties make it particularly well suited to sensitive skin and to those prone to irritation or allergies.

 Organic cotton

-For our waterproof clothing, we use extra-long organic cotton fibers.
-Organic cotton represents less than 2% of the total cotton production - with over 98% being conventional cotton.
-Among this 2% of organic cotton, we select only 0.02% of extra-long fibers.
-It's not much, but these extra-long fibers make a huge difference, giving our fabric its special properties - notably enhanced waterproofing and water resistance.
+For our weather-resistant garments, we use extra-long staple organic cotton fibres.
+Organic cotton represents less than 2% of global cotton production, with over 98% remaining conventional.
+Within this already limited share, we select only around 0.02% of extra-long fibres.
+Rare by nature, these fibres make a decisive difference, notably in durability, density and water resistance.

-Our commitment to organic cotton is based on several ecological and social advantages.
+Our commitment to organic cotton is grounded in clear environmental and social benefits.

-- Our organic cotton farming eliminates synthetic pesticides and fertilizers, protecting soil health and biodiversity.
+- Our organic cotton farming excludes synthetic pesticides and fertilisers, preserving soil health and biodiversity.

-- This sustainable approach uses 91% less water than conventional cotton farming.
+- This approach requires significantly less water than conventional cotton cultivation.

-- The organic practices enhance soil quality through natural fertility management.
+- Organic practices improve soil quality through natural fertility management.

-- We provide chemical-free clothing that's safer for sensitive skin and health.
+The result is chemical-free clothing, safer for both skin and long-term health.

 Despite its many advantages, cotton has one major drawback.
 Its impressive absorption capacity, up to 27 times its weight in water, can prove problematic in certain situations.
-After intense exertion, such as a run, this property can create significant discomfort if you can't change quickly.
-Even more worryingly, in mountain environments, wet cotton clothing can represent a real danger, considerably increasing the risk of hypothermia.This is why, for activities such as trekking or climbing, it is strongly recommended to choose wool over cotton, for obvious safety reasons.
-Nevertheless, for everyday use in normal conditions, cotton remains unrivalled, retaining its title as the king of softness and comfort.
+After intense exertion, such as a run, this property can create discomfort if you cannot change quickly.

-Cotton's reputation for water consumption needs to be qualified.
-Although images of the Aral Sea, which has lost 90% of its volume since 1960 to irrigate Uzbek cotton fields, have left their mark on people's minds - illustration below, with dimensions similar to Switzerland's territory - the figures often quoted are misleading.
+Cotton’s reputation for excessive water consumption deserves nuance.
+Images of the Aral Sea, which lost nearly 90% of its volume since 1960 due to irrigation of Uzbek cotton fields, have deeply marked public perception.
+However, the figures commonly cited are often misleading.

 Aral sea in 1989 and 2014

-Contrary to the popular belief that it takes 20,000 liters of water to produce a kilo of cotton, the reality is closer to 8,000 liters, 6,000 of which comes directly from natural rainfall.
-This leaves only 2,000 liters of irrigation water, ten times less than the figure commonly put forward.
-This worldwide average includes all types of cotton, but organic cotton requires considerably less water.
-Although the 91% water saving estimate seems exaggerated, it's reasonable to talk of a halving.
+Contrary to widespread belief, producing one kilogram of cotton requires closer to 8,000 litres of water, of which around 6,000 litres come directly from natural rainfall.
+This leaves approximately 2,000 litres of irrigation water, ten times less than the figure often quoted.
+This global average includes all types of cotton.
+Organic cotton generally requires less water.

-Our current choice of American organic cotton is motivated by the superior quality of its long, resistant fibers, essential for our technical products.
-However, we remain on the lookout for alternatives that combine optimum quality with minimal environmental impact.
+Our current choice of American organic cotton is driven by the superior quality of its long, resilient fibres, essential for our technical garments.
+We continue to explore alternatives that combine optimal fibre quality with the lowest possible environmental impact.

 Cotton Quiz Answers